5 Steps to More Profitable Projects

 First and foremost, your business should create an inventory of team member skills.
 This means not only knowing how they can be used most effectively, but when they have time in their schedule to be placed on a project.

-Having these insights available in an organized, easy-to-use resource management solution prevents confusion, delays and inaccuracies in project assignments.
+Having these insights available in an organized, easy-to-use resource management solution prevents confusion, delays, and inaccuracies in project assignments.
 Skill matching can also help create accurate and timely resource forecasting.
 Anticipating upcoming projects and employee schedules can prevent conflicts in resource assignments that can delay project completion and lower client satisfaction.

 Core vs Peripheral Skills